anomaly/lab-python-server/README.md

 Ultimately the output of this lab will be consumed as the `app` and `worker` for the [Terramform Lab](https://github.com/anomaly/lab-tf-linode).

+## Using this template

+All `docker-compose` files depend on the following environment variables, which can be set by either exporting them before you run the commands or by declaring them in your `.env` file.

+- `PROJ_NAME` is a prefix that is used to label resources, object stores
+- `PROJ_DOMAIN` is the domain name of the application, this can be set

 ## General notes

 Python 3.10 requires the Tinker package to be installed, not sure why this is the case and why the the base Docker image does not contain this.
 Take a look at the `Dockerfile` where we install this package via `apt`.